-It may be that time of year where the year end procedure is approaching.
-To some Sage 200c users this can be a daunting task.
+It may be that time of year where the year-end procedure is approaching.
+To some Sage 200c users, this can be a daunting task.
 It can be a stressful and challenging time of year for many employees (please see our office stress blog for some hints and tips on keeping cool).
-With the need to ensure all transactions have been entered and accounts balance, these deadlines can be mentally exhausting.
-We are here to help run the process of year end smoothly.
+With the need to ensure all transactions have been entered and account balance, these deadlines can be mentally exhausting.
+We are here to help run the process of year-end smoothly.

-At the end of each financial year you need to ensure your accounts are up to date and prepare for the next financial year.
-A year end procedure is the method by which you close off the previous accounting year and open a new one.
-An accounting year does not have to be the same as the calendar year and in many cases it is not.
+At the end of each financial year, you need to ensure your accounts are up to date and prepare for the next financial year.
+A year-end procedure is a method by which you close off the previous accounting year and open a new one.
+An accounting year does not have to be the same as the calendar year and in many cases, it is not.
 It is also the case that many companies do not use the expected 12 month period.

 Please follow the checklist below.

-- Input all transaction relevant to the current financial year.
+- Input all transactions relevant to the current financial year.

 - Clear down disconnected logins.
 Accounting System Manager>System Utilities>User Login Status.

 - Update waiting postings and check deferred postings.

 - Reconcile sales and purchase.
 Ensure that the aged debtors and creditors reports reconcile up to the end of the financial year for sales and purchase ledgers.

 - Print all required reports.
 For example; Profit and Loss, Balance Sheet, Trial Balance, Stock Valuation, Aged Debtors and Creditors Reports.

 - Check all periods are closed.
 Close all accounting periods for the year in Accounting System Manager>Accounting Periods>Maintain Accounting Periods.